The Unarmed Traditions of Morrowind

 Although many styles in Akavir make use of forms based on animals, Marshmerrow is mostly absent of these, perhaps because few of the deformed creatures of Morrowind could be considered graceful or wise enough to emulate.
 Instead many of the forms are based off of the ancestor spirits, making Marshmerrow a favorite among Indoril priests.
 In more recent years, as the reputation of the Master-Student fell into disfavor, many of the Imperial elements in Morrowind have taken up the style, particularly the Mages Guild and Imperial Cult.
 These practitioners consider Marshmerrow to be a useful addition to their offensive repetoire, claiming that the forms that "invigorate the spirit", in Omathan's terms, in actuality also help them replenish their Magicka.

-Despite its vaunted roots, however, Marshmerrow is not the first unarmed tradition to have developed in Morrowind.
+Despite its vaunted roots, however, Marshmerrow is not the most widespread nor the first tradition to have developed in Morrowind.
 Golden Reed takes that distinction, and is commonly understood to be a conglomerate of familial traditions from the Redoran, Dres and Ashlander warrior castes.
 Golden Reed is considered a well-rounded tradition, with a mix of heavily rooted and agile evasive stances.
 Special attention is paid to those techniques that can be used against armed and armored opponents.

 For this reason Golden Reed is particularly popular amongst the Temple, where Ordinators will often spend a year or two studying the art before graduating to learning how to fight with pike and sword.
 That the style has passed from the traditionally antagonistic Ashlanders to the Temple speaks to this style's long history and association with the most honorable sects of Dunmer society.